alexhagiopol/end-to-end-deep-learning/README.md

 facing vehicle camera stream.
 I apply the techniques in this paper to a [driving simulation game](https://github.com/udacity/self-driving-car-sim)
 : a player inputs controls to the simulator's virtual vehicle, and the mapping between the scene in front of the car and the player's controls is modeled by a neural network to "autonomously drive" the virtual car.
+Once trained, this neural network implementation drives a virtual car for dozens of laps around a virtual track with no human intervention.

 ![nvidia demo](https://github.com/alexhagiopol/end_to_end_learning/blob/master/figures/nvidia_demo.gif)
 ![manual_diving_example](https://github.com/alexhagiopol/end_to_end_learning/blob/master/figures/manual_driving_example.gif)